 - Conventional vasectomy: The surgeon makes one or two tiny incisions in the scrotum (the sack of skin containing the testicles).
 This allows access to the vas deferens.
 The surgeon cuts the tube and seals it off or removes a small section.

-- No-scalpel vasectomy: This is a slightly less-invasive procedure.
+- Minimally invasive vasectomy: This is a slightly less-invasive procedure.
 The surgeon makes a small hole in the scrotum, instead of a cut.
 The surgeon pulls the vas deferens out through the hole then cuts, seals and puts it back in place.

 Vasectomy surgery: What to expect